Decaying dark matter, the $H_0$ tension, and the lithium problem: Abstract

 \section{Abstract}

-It has long been known that the sharpened tension between the observed and inferred values of the Hubble constant $H_0$ can be alleviated if a fraction of dark matter particles of type $\chi$ were produced non-thermally in association with photons $\gamma$ through the decays of a heavy and relatively long-lived state, {\it viz.} $X \to \chi + \gamma$.
-It was recently proposed that this model can also resolve the longstanding lithium problem if $M= 4~{\rm MeV}$ and $m = 0.04~{\rm keV}$, where $M$ and $m$ are respectively the masses of $X$ and $\chi$.
-We calculate the general functional form describing the number of equivalent light neutrino species $\Delta N_{\rm eff}$ carried by $\chi$.
+It has long been known that the sharpened tension between the observed and inferred values of the Hubble constant $H_0$ can be alleviated if a fraction of dark matter particles of type $\chi$ were produced non-thermally in association with photons $\gamma$ through the decays of a heavy and relatively long-lived state, {\it viz.} $X \to \chi \gamma$.
+It was recently proposed that this model can also resolve the longstanding lithium (a.k.a. $^7$Li) problem if \mbox{$M= 4~{\rm MeV}$} and \mbox{$m = 0.04~{\rm keV}$,} where $M$ and $m$ are respectively the masses of $X$ and $\chi$.
+We confront this proposal with experiment and demonstrate that cold dark matter decaying before recombination cannot resolve the $H_0$ problem.
+Moreover, we show that the best case scenario for alleviating the $H_0$ tension within the context of cold dark matter decaying before recombination arises when the particles decay exclusively into dark radiation, while leaving completely unmodified the production of light elements.
+To this end we calculate the general functional form describing the number of equivalent light neutrino species $\Delta N_{\rm eff}$ carried by $\chi$.
 We show that to resolve the $H_0$ tension at the $1\sigma$ level a 55\% correction in $m$ is needed and that the required $\Delta N_{\rm eff}$ is excluded at 95\% CL by Planck data.
-We argue in favor of a more complex model of dynamical dark matter to relax cosmological anomalies.
+We argue in favor of a more complex model of dynamical dark matter to relax the $H_0$ tension.